How to authenticate your personal domain name

 5. In the "Subdomain" field, enter what is written in "NAME".

-In our example, it is "si413738".
+In our example, this would be "si413738".

 7. Click on "Next" (number 7 in the image), then click on "Confirm" (number 8 in the image)

-9. Once you have finished the configuration of the three CNAMEs records, contact the Systeme.io support team again, so they can check your domain name.
+9. Once you have finished the configuration of the three CNAMEs records, contact the systeme.io support team again, so they can check your domain name.

 Step #1: On the SendGrid account